Airports, Exes, and Other Things I’m Over

 If I ask my eighteen-year-old self and put my own shoes on Sari, I would also feel terrible and cheated.
 But the rational part of me would kick in to do a gut check before setting the score and make myself swallow in pity or be miserable for a potential breakup.

-I understood that Sari was hurt but if only she had listen, plain and simple, everything would turned out differently.
-She, herself said that she trust Zev but she instantly jump into conclusion that he was cheating when she chose that exact moment to find him from a pool of partying teenagers and caught him kissing someone.
+I understood that Sari was hurt but if only she had listened, plain and simple, everything would turn out differently.
+She, herself said that she trusts Zev but she instantly jumps into conclusion that he was cheating when she chose that exact moment to find him from a pool of partying teenagers and caught him kissing someone.
 Worst was, it was Bethanne, Zev’s ex-girlfriend

 I felt the same frustrations Zev had.
 No matter how he explains to Sari that he loves her, she was too stubborn without giving him the benefit of the doubt.
 Even when Zev did everything — chasing the mad storm on her and trying to prove himself, she was too caught up with her emotions that it’s so hard to reason with her.

 In the first place, if Zev really cheated and didn’t care for Sari at all, he won’t follow her down to Florida just to apologize, right?
 Gaaaaahhh!
 See my own frustration there?